 Laurie’s professional career has focused in the areas of land use planning and policy, development approval processes, and public consultation.
 She is a Registered Professional Planner with the Ontario Institute of Planners.

-Peter is a Partner with Toronto based law firm WeirFoulds and recognized by the Law Society of Ontario as a Certified Specialist in Municipal Law: Planning and Development and by Best Lawyers in Canada as a leading lawyer in Municipal Law, 2021.
+Peter is a Partner with Gowling WLG in Toronto and recognized by the Law Society of Ontario as a Certified Specialist in Municipal Law: Planning and Development and by Best Lawyers in Canada as a leading lawyer in Municipal Law, 2021.
 He has represented a range of municipalities and developers across Ontario and provides strategic and practical advice helping clients navigate complex development approval processes.
 He routinely works with teams of planning and technical experts to ensure that development applications satisfy the requirements of the Province’s policy-led planning regime, regulatory requirements, and all applicable legislation.
 He also liaises with municipal staff to proactively resolve issues and facilitate submission and processing of development applications.
 Peter frequently appears before various land use tribunals and courts representing clients on a wide range of land use planning appeals and defense of regulatory prosecutions.